rntcruz23/Writeups/Vulnhub/DeRPnStiNK/README.md

 So this is an easy box, but a long one, maybe there is a faster way, but this how I did it.

-1. Starting with an `nmap` on all ports (no service detection), with a fast scan (`-T4`)
+1. Starting with an `nmap` on all ports (`-p-`) (no service detection), with a fast scan (`-T4`)

 ![nmapall](nmapall.png)

-*Note: This was done in our pratical class for CEH, so we we were on a VPN, and everyone was scanning, so there was a bit of garbage, so I did another scan only on the open ports (21,22,80) with service detection*
+*Note: This was done in our pratical class for CEH, so we were on a VPN, and everyone was scanning, so there was a bit of garbage, so I did another scan only on the open ports (21,22,80) with service detection*

 ![nmap_sv](nmap_sv.png)